 5. Manage your supplier

-A supplier performance management framework is necessary to ensure services are commissioned and delivered according to expectations.
-DFSI recommends that each buyer meets with suppliers regularly to ensure that new services are brought online quickly, restoration of service faults are appropriately prioritised and legacy services are transitioned.
+We recommend that you meet with suppliers regularly to ensure that new services are brought online quickly, restoration of service faults are appropriately prioritised and legacy services are transitioned.

-DFSI also meets with large suppliers regularly to encourage continual improvement in service delivery at a whole of government level.
+We meet with large suppliers regularly to encourage continual improvement in service delivery at a whole of government level.

-Other digital transformation initiatives
+This digital transformation includes: